chtrembl/azure-devops/README.md

 	The default query is pulling every work item back (Epics, Features, Bugs, Tasks etc...)
 Perhaps you want to limit this to just Epics, Features or just User Stories or whatever you prefer to keep your data manageable.
 You will see in the command window / application logs when you run the app how things are behaving, which requests are being made and the size of them.

 	Once the app is up you can use it.
 Note that at the moment all of the work items are cached in memory at startup.
-There is no refresh unless you restart the app (Kill the app ctrl-c) and restart it.
+There is no refresh unless you restart the app (Kill the app ```ctrl-c```) and restart it.
 This is to avoid overloading your ADO instance and exhausting limits.
 Also there is a 250ms delay between all HTTP requests, to further delay any exhaustion.
 This parameter is also configurable ```-e ADO_REST_API_REQUESTDELAY=250```

 	![overview view](https://github.com/chtrembl/azure-devops/blob/main/ado-boards-view/overview.png)

 	![project view](https://github.com/chtrembl/azure-devops/blob/main/ado-boards-view/project.png)

+ - To kill the app from the command line: ```ctrl+c```